Schemex: Discovering Structural Abstractions from Examples

 \subsection{Evaluation Results and Findings}

-The interrater Agreement (within ±1 point) is 0.78, showing substantial agreement between the two experts' judgments.
-This is deemed acceptable due to its highly subjective nature.
-We average the two experts’ scores for each schema and output.
-We run paired-sample Wilcoxon tests to compare conditions, with p-values corrected for multiple comparisons using the Benjamini-Hochberg procedure.
-Results are reported in Table ~\ref{tab:tech_results}.
+Interrater agreement (within ±1 point) was 0.78, indicating substantial agreement given the subjective nature of the task.
+We averaged the two experts' scores and ran paired-sample Wilcoxon tests to compare conditions, with p-values corrected for multiple comparisons using the Benjamini-Hochberg procedure.
+Results are reported in Table ~\ref{tab:tech_results_merged}.